 Use an app like F.lux to reduce the blue light emitting from your computer and smartphone.
 It works by eliminating eye strain from the harsh light that inhibits melatonin production.
 Melatonin is the hormone responsible for regulating sleep rhythms.
-Some newer iPhone and iPads have a similar built-in feature called Night Shift.
+The latest iPhone and iPads have a similar built-in feature called Night Shift.

 If you simply have to watch TV late at night and don’t mind looking a little silly, try wearing BluBlocker sunglasses.
 It’s like an analog way to get the benefits of the app mentioned above.

 The relaxation and release that solo or partnered sexual release can provide is like nature’s Xanax.
 Could there be a more entertaining way to work toward your weight-loss goals than building in a little loving before lights-out?
 Ready to get it on?
 Don’t miss these foods sex experts say to eat.

 Do you really have an accurate read on how much sleep you are or aren’t getting?
 It’s always best to work from data, even if you’re the one logging the quality and duration of your sleep.
 Simply list each complete hour you were asleep in bed, and each partial hour (including naps).
 Then make a note of the events that may have influenced your sleep.
 Did you exercise that day?
 Drink a lot of coffee?
 After two weeks, read through the whole thing, looking for patterns.
 The results may surprise you—and help you with your weight loss goals.

 Scientific studies have shown that one of the most effective ways to burn fat is to eat peppers.
 Your body continues to burn fat while you sleep as a direct result of including them with your meals.
 If it works with your palate, include a little with your cottage cheese snack.

 BREATHE THROUGH YOUR NOSE